Claude Code Sub-Agents¶

 Ephemeral, isolated agents that execute focused tasks and return results to the parent.

-Sub-agents are defined as Markdown files with YAML frontmatter in .claude/agents/ (project scope) or ~/.claude/agents/ (user scope).
+You define a sub-agent as a Markdown file with YAML frontmatter.
+Put it in .claude/agents/ for project scope or ~/.claude/agents/ for user scope.
 Each sub-agent runs in its own fresh context window.
-Only the final result returns to the parent — the parent never sees the sub-agent's intermediate reasoning or tool calls.
+Only the final result returns to the parent.
+The parent never sees the sub-agent's intermediate reasoning or tool calls.

 ---